danieldmiller/WisconsinAutonomous.github.io/_posts/fundamentals/2021-1-29-update-studentorg-email.md

 Changes may take a few hours to a few days to take effect.
 To verify the account was added, go to [https://my.wisc.edu/web/expanded](https://my.wisc.edu/web/expanded).
 You should see an email card similar to the one below.
 A drop down menu should be available with your personal email and the `wisconsinautonomous@studentorg.wisc.edu` email.
 If that's the case, you're all set!

 ![MyUW Verification](/assets/img/fundamentals/myuw_email_dropdown.png){: .center}

+## Troubleshooting

+### No "Add" Button

+This means you are not an administrator of the account.
+Please reach out to team leaders to gain such access.

 ## Support